10+ Answers to "Why Are You Interested in This Position?"

 - “What interests you about this position?”

-Tip: Don't confuse this with other common job interview questions like, "Why do you want to work here?" or "Why do you want to work at this company?"
+Tip: Don't confuse this with other common job interview questions.
+Like, "Why do you want to work here?" or "Why do you want to work at this company?"
+They will ask this question similarly to the questions mentioned above.

 Why do employers try to gauge the passions of their employees before hiring them?